Academic Policies

 Section 4: Procedure for Student Grading Grievances

-Complaint: In the case where a student believes that an error has been made in calculating a grade in a Gallatin course, the student should first consult with the instructor who assigned the grade to discuss the grading requirements for the course and how the grade was determined.
+a) Complaint: In the case where a student believes that an error has been made in calculating a grade in a Gallatin course, the student should first consult with the instructor who assigned the grade to discuss the grading requirements for the course and how the grade was determined.
 If the student wishes to appeal the grade further, a formal written appeal should be submitted to the Associate Dean of Students.
-In all cases, students are expected to act within the semester following the course to appeal a grade since faculty may not be available to review a complaint in future semesters or years.
+In all cases, students are expected to act within the semester following the course to appeal a grade.
 For fall and January term courses, students must appeal no later than the following spring.
 For spring and summer courses, students must appeal no later than the following fall.
 Please note that since transcripts cannot be altered for any reason after a student has graduated, it is not possible to appeal a grade after graduation.

-Review: Upon receipt of a formal complaint, the Associate Dean of Students will attempt to mediate a resolution between student and instructor.
+b) Review: Upon receipt of a formal complaint, the Associate Dean of Students will attempt to mediate a resolution between student and instructor.
 This mediation may involve private discussion with both the instructor and student separately, or meeting with both parties together.
-If the Associate Dean is unable to mediate a resolution of the grievance, an independent review of the grade will be undertaken by the Committee.
-All of the student’s work will be reviewed to clarify how the grade was determined and to ensure that the instructor’s grading for the course has been consistent.
+If the Associate Dean is unable to mediate a resolution of the grievance, the Associate Dean will confer with the Chair of the Grade Grievance Committee to determine if an independent review of the grade should be undertaken by the Committee.
+If a review is undertaken, some or all of the student’s work may be reviewed to clarify how the grade was determined and to ensure that the instructor’s grading for the course has been consistent.

-Grounds: The Committee will normally rule only on matters of technical error (calculating the grade incorrectly, etc.) or unfairness (the instructor has applied inconsistent standards to this student, etc.).
+c) Grounds: The Committee normally will review and rule on matters of technical error (calculating the grade incorrectly, etc.) or unfairness (the instructor has applied inconsistent standards to this student, etc.).
 The Committee is not empowered to change a grade on the grounds of an assessment of the quality of the student's work that is different from that of the instructor.

 Appeals: If a case goes to the Committee for a review, all parties agree that the decision of the Committee in matters related to a Gallatin course grade is final.